 Meritorious Service Award

-For his rapid response, proper use of training and equipment, and willingness to put his own life at risk in the water, which resulted in preventing a drowning, the Department of Public Safety is proud to present Patrolman Manning with this Meritorious Service Award.
+For his diligence, perseverance and through use of investigative skills which resulted in the arrests of two individuals, the Department of Public Safety is proud to present Detective Alexander Danese with this Meritorious Service Award.

 The East Brunswick Police Department received an anonymous tip that a wanted felon with a nation-wide extraditable warrant from Washington was staying at 246 Route 18, the Studio 6.
 On July 29 2021 Patrolman Thuring confirmed the warrant was active and began conducting surveillance at the Studio 6 for the wanted felon.
 He observed a male matching the felon's description in the parking lot.
 Upon noticing Patrolman Thuring, the male began running and a brief foot chase ensued.
 Patrolman Thuring was able to take the male into custody without incident.